 The News Challenge will call on participants to answer the question: How might we harness data and information for the health of communities?
 We are looking to be surprised by innovative ideas, not prescribe them, but some of the types of projects that we might see include:

 - Ideas that make large public datasets useful, e.g., the Open Data Institute in the United Kingdom, which helped identify unnecessary spending on name-brand drugs instead of generics;

 - Ideas that help inform health care consumers, e.g., a ProPublica app that shows how much individual doctors have been paid by pharmaceutical companies; or goodrx.com, which tracks prescription drug prices nationwide and provides savings;

-- Ideas that leverage personal behavioral data, social media data and/or public data to inform lifestyle choices, e.g,. the LIVES restaurant inspection score app; nextstep.io which mashes up fitness data with ambient data; and Asthmapolis, a mashup of data on asthma triggers, such as weather and pollen, with user symptoms; and
+- Ideas that leverage personal behavioral data, social media data and/or public data to inform lifestyle choices, e.g,. the LIVES restaurant inspection score app; nextstep.io which mashes up fitness data with ambient data;

 - Ideas that inform local health policy, e.g., the County Health Calculator, which uses statistical data to determine how factors outside the health care system, such as education and income, affect our health.